david-d-an/VirbelaChallenges/Exercise1/Exercise1.Api/README.md

     * Delete: https://localhost:15000/api/User/Listing/1 (DELETE)

 ## Azure App Service (Staging)
 The API is deployed on Azure on https://execise1api6921.scm.azurewebsites.net.
-HTTP endpoints are synonymous with the local address except for the domain address.
+HTTP endpoints are similar to those of the local address except for the domain address.
 Please see below for details:

 * User Management
     * Registration: https://execise1api6921.scm.azurewebsites.net/api/User/Register (POST)